symmetriccurve/Interview-questions/Reactjs Question.md

 ComponentWillMount
 ```

+_This is a depricated component life cycle and this is replaced with **getDerivedStateFromProps**_
 We use this to update the state even before UI Elements shows up on DOM

 ```javascript
 Render